snotskie/ttrpg/site/src/characters.md

     You may upgrade a single Basic Stat's die one size, from a $d4$ to a $d6$, from a $d6$ to a $d8$, or a $d8$ to a $d10$.
 If you do, you receive this upgrade immediately.

 !!! compat "History Upgrade Options"
     You may upgrade your History Basic Stat based on the events of the session by making two changes, two additions, or one of each to the scope of that Stat; in any case, this scope may not have more than seven narrative touchstones listed.
-If you do, you receive this upgrade immediately.
+If you do choose this upgrade, you receive this upgrade immediately.

 !!! compat "Carefree Upgrade Options"
     If your starting Lifestyle was Carefree, you may upgrade your Lifestyle to Blossomed, Prodigious, or Crafty.
 If you do, you receive this upgrade at the end of the following session.